LoadingStill/Tutorials/Programming/Python3/100DaysOfCode/Day 1/README.md

 print ("Hello world!")
 # this is a comment
 ```
+This output will be, `Hello world!`
 Comments in Python are preceded by a #.
 Comments do not have to be on their own line you can put it after a line of code, it can look nicer to you to do it that way so either way is fine.

 ```
 print ("Hello world!") # this is a comment
 ```
-This block of code will print,   Hello World!
+This block of code will print, `Hello World!`
 Nothing will follow it.
 Comments are not shown anywhere expect in the source code.
 The output omits coments.

 ### Debugging